svrooij/node-sonos-ts/docs/development.md

 - **docs/** These documentations
 - **examples/** Several examples on how to use this library.
 - **img/** Some static images used in the library
-- **src/helpers/** Some usefull typesscript class, used everywhere in the library.
+- **src/helpers/** Some useful typescript class, used everywhere in the library.
 - **src/helpers/metadata-helper.ts** This class will generate (actually guess) the needed metadata.
 Easily extended.
 - **src/models/** Hand-crafted models used by the library.
 - **src/services/** All automatic generated services.
-- **src/services/base-service.ts** Base service class, where all the generated services depend opon.
+- **src/services/base-service.ts** Base service class, where all the generated services depend upon.
 This is where most of the magic happens.
 - **src/index.ts** Just an index to expose all classes that need to be exposed.
 - **src/sonos-device-base.ts** Generated SonosDeviceBase, to expose all the services in the derived class.
 - **src/sonos-device-discovery.ts** Async device discovery (by using SSDP, multicast)